nhrones/KvRPC_TreeClient/README.md

-# Kv-Viewer
+# KvDb-Remote-Viewer
-This is an example application for examining DenoKv data in a TreeView.
+This is an example application for examining remote DenoKv data in a TreeView.
-This app uses a simple SSE-RPC service to fetch all DenoKv-db-rows.
+This app uses a simple SSE-RPC service to fetch all remote-db-rows.
-KvKeys are deconstructed for viewing in a DOM Treeview.
+KvKeys are then deconstructed for viewing in a DOM Treeview.
-The **SSE-RPC** api must be implemented in the donor DB app.
+The **SSE-RPC** api must be implemented in the remote donor app.

-This example defaults to a Deno **Deploy Example** test db donor.
+This example defaults to a remote Deno **Deploy Example** test donor.
 DB-Donor code: https://github.com/nhrones/KvRPC

-You may want to try the Deno-Fresh-Deploy impl by selecting **Fresh Example**.
+You may want to try the Deno-Fresh-Deploy implementaion by selecting the **Fresh Example**.
 DB-Donor code: https://github.com/nhrones/Fresh-SSE-DB
-You'll find the required SSE-RPC code is in /routes/SSERPC/ folder
+You'll find the required SSE-RPC code in the apps ./routes/SSERPC/ folder.

 <br/>

 ![kv-tree](kv-tv.png)

 ## Note:
+You can select a remote db from the _From_ dropdown.
-You can enter any URL that has implemented the minimal SSE-RPC api.
+You may also enter any URL that has implemented the minimal SSE-RPC api.

 ## SSE-RPC
 This simple SSE-RPC service is easy to use.
   - A DB-Donor simply needs to implement the SSE-RPC API
   - Any client that implements the required client-code (see ./dbClient.js), can access any Donor-DB
-  - By design, any donor-db can support multiple clients.
+  - By design, any donor-db can support multiple concurrent clients.

 SEE: https://github.com/nhrones/KvRPC/blob/main/README.md